eitanyaffe/3DSnake/README.md

 # 3DSnake

-This was an class exercise during my MSc in Computer Science at Tel Aviv University.
+This was a course exercise in Computer Graphics during my MSc in Computer Science at Tel Aviv University.

 ## Basic Design